message/iata/CZ.md

 - passengers younger than 5 years;
 - nationals of Czechia with a service passport traveling on duty for a maximum stay of 72 hours;
 - passengers with a diplomatic passport traveling on duty;
-- nationals of Czechia.
-They must have a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point;
+- nationals of Czechia with a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point;
-- nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See) residing in Czechia.
-They must have a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point;
+- nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See) residing in Czechia, with a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point;
 - nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See) with a COVID-19 recovery certificate issued at least 14 days and at most 180 days before arrival.
 The certificate must be issued in Switzerland or an EEA Member State, in Czech or English;
-- passengers with a permanent residence permit issued by Czechia.
-They must have a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point;
+- passengers with a permanent residence permit issued by Czechia, with a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point;
 - passengers with a residence permit issued by Czechia and a COVID-19 recovery certificate issued at least 14 days and at most 180 days before arrival.
 The certificate must be issued in Switzerland or an EEA Member State, in Czech or English;
 - passengers with a “D" visa issued by Czechia and a COVID-19 recovery certificate issued at least 14 days and at most 180 days before arrival.
 The certificate must be issued in Switzerland or an EEA Member State, in Czech or English;
 - passengers with a COVID-19 recovery certificate issued by a consulate or embassy of Czechia;
-- passengers younger than 21 years who are children of nationals of Czechia.
-They must have a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point;
+- passengers younger than 21 years who are children of nationals of Czechia, with a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point;
-- spouses of nationals of Czechia and their children younger than 21 years.
-They must have a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point.
+- spouses of nationals of Czechia and their children younger than 21 years, with a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point.
 6. Passengers arriving from Botswana, Brazil, Colombia, Eswatini, India, Lesotho, Malawi, Mozambique, Nepal, Peru, South Africa, Tanzania, Zambia or Zimbabwe must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 This does not apply to:
 - passengers younger than 5 years.